-Created some time around the 11th and 12th century, the carvings at in the Kbal Spean River look like something right out of an Indiana Jones production diary.
-The designs range from fields of low circles that almost look like holy cobble stones to ornate images of Hindu deities carved in relief on the rocks.
-Not all of the carvings seem to have originated in the same era, having been added to down the millennia, but today, they all look like they are of a piece.
+Created sometime around the 11th and 12th century, the carvings at in the Kbal Spean River look like something right out of an Indiana Jones production diary.
+The designs range from fields of low circles that almost look like holy cobblestones to ornate images of Hindu deities carved in relief on the rocks.
+Not all of the carvings seem to have originated in the same era, having been added to over the millennia, but today, they all look like they are of a piece.

-The site is also known as the “Valley of a 1000 Lingas.”
-This common name is in reference to the low carved circles that were once mound-shaped representations of the Hindu god Shiva, called “lingas.”
-In contrast there are also a number (though not so many) of designs symbolizing the yoni, a symbol for the Hindu goddess Shakti.
+The site is also known as the “Valley of 1,000 Lingas.”
+This common name is in reference to the low carved circles that were once mound-shaped representations of the Hindu god Shiva, called lingas.
+In contrast, there are also a number (though not so many) of designs symbolizing the yoni, a symbol for the Hindu goddess Shakti.